GERRY-01/Cybersecurity-Projects-/Cybersec/SQLinjection/README.md

 -- — makes the rest of the query a comment hence ignoring the released part.
 So all the products will be retrieved, irregardless of whether they are released or not

+## Lab 03 - SQL injection UNION attack to retrieve data from other tables